Macdor/SEUIF97/README.md

    * **Linux(x64)**
      * copy `libseuif97.so` in the [Linux/x64](./shared_lib/Linux/x64) folder to a default path of Linux shared lib : `/usr/lib`/

-2. Add the API file of the programming language to its `API` path
+2. Add the specific API file for your programming language to its corresponding`API` path.

-   * The API paths of different programming languages are different,please refer to the [Examples](./demo/) of different programming languages
+  * **Note**: API paths vary by language.
+Please refer to the specific  [Examples](./demo/) provided for your programming language to locate the correct path and setup instructions.

 ## Interfaces and Examples